entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 #### Command Details
 * `ent prj install --conflict-strategy=OVERRIDE`: If a project bundle has already been installed, the `--conflict-strategy` flag forces a `CREATE`, `SKIP`, or `OVERRIDE` strategy for components.

-* `ent prj get-bundle-id` and `ent prj get-plugin-id`:  Entando uses a unique identifier for your bundle as a way to provide customization parameters and add security controls for bundle-specific resources.
+* `ent prj get-bundle-id` and `ent prj get-plugin-id`:  Entando uses a unique identifier for a bundle as a way to provide customization parameters and add security controls for bundle-specific resources.
 A unique identifier is also generated for each microservice plugin in your project.

 * `ent bundler`: This provides an interactive mode to identify components to export.
 Point the bundler to existing environments to extract components and static assets into a custom bundle.
 This bundle can be used to migrate from one Entando environment to another (e.g. Dev to QA) or as a framework for building a new application.